 This combination is tiring, but we’ve got some tips for playing soccer without getting tired.

 How to play soccer without getting tired

-To play soccer without getting tired, you’ll want to work on your stamina.
-Stamina is the ability to go through prolonged physical and/or mental effort.
+You’ll want to work on your stamina to play soccer without getting tired.
+Stamina is the ability to go through prolonged physical and mental effort.

-So, good stamina is a key factor for playing a demanding game like soccer.
+So, good stamina is a key factor for a demanding game like soccer.

 Let’s look at 5 ways to improve stamina for soccer:

 - Mental preparation